threnjen/chore-app-docs/docs/phases/PHASE_2_DETAILED.md

     approver_id: UUID
 ) -> tuple[ChoreAssignment, Transaction | None]:
     """
-    Approve a completed chore assignment and credit the reward.
+    Approve a completed chore assignment and credit the effective_reward.

     1. Validate assignment is in COMPLETED status
     2. Validate approver is a parent in the family
     3. Update assignment status to APPROVED
-    4. Create transaction crediting reward to child's account (if not already credited)
+    4. Create transaction crediting effective_reward to child's account (if not already credited)
     5. Return both assignment and transaction
     """
     assignment = await self._get_assignment(assignment_id)